 Health at Every Size® (HAES®) Based-Approach

-PUBLIC SPEAKING / WORKSHOPS
+PUBLIC SPEAKING / TEACHING

 Practical Nutrition Tips Workshops Presented at: Business Networking Professionals Los Feliz, Women 2 Women Los Angeles